axa-ch-webhub-cloud/pattern-library/src/components/00-materials/README.md

 # AXA Materials

 Materials provides common used icons and images in the SVG format.
-In addition materials exports styles like colors, helpers, typography and laysout.
+In addition materials exports styles like colors, helpers, typography and layouts.

 ## Usage